(Diagram of Documentary Hypothesis, courtesy Wikipedia)

 #48, available at: http://www.christianforums.com/t7619203-5/ (Accessed 1 January 2012).

-When I updated this current writing on 22 February 2015, this article was no longer available online.
+When I updated this current writing on 29 February 2020, this article still available online.
+However, to access it one needs a free log-in.